jrpotter/notebook/notes/algorithms/dfs/index.md

 %%ANKI
 Basic
-An invocation of DFS on an undirected graph colors which nodes?
+An invocation of DFS on an undirected graph changes the color of which nodes?
 Back: Those reachable from the source vertex.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1742148753839-->